-An exotic romance takes a strange turn when Janet Sassi finds herself banished to a remote Indonesian island where sources of protein are scarce.
+A romance in Bali takes a strange turn when a traveler finds herself banished to a remote Indonesian island with unusual sources of protein.

 In the early morning, we ferried across the Badung Strait in a hand-hollowed catamaran, seven miles to the Indonesian island of Nusa Penida.
 The boat was on its way back to the main island of Bali well before dinnertime without me.